-Residential properties generate the vast majority of Council's rate revenue (81%).
-Therefore, the rating structure is largely about the equitable distribution of the rate burden across the community according to assessment of property value and how Council adopts the use of differential rating for a relatively small proportion (19%) of the rate base.
-Differential rates are set relative to the general or residential rate.
+Residential properties generate the vast majority of Council's rate revenue.
+Therefore, the rating structure is largely about the equitable distribution of the rate burden across the community according to assessment of property value and how Council adopts the use of differential rating for a relatively small proportion of the rate base.